Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 - Link Account
 ### Display Templates for Echo Show

-???+ warning "Multiple Displays"
 If more than one Display configuration is being output during one Flow execution, only the last one will be sent.

 Defines content that will be shown on Amazon Echo Show devices.